-- Complete and submit to the Department the following form to effectuate affirmation of contract/agreement in place between ALSFR and transporting ambulance service to the Department. - 2.
-Retain copies of any such contracts/agreements to be presented upon request to officials of the Department. - 3.
-Ensure the ALSFR maintains a copy of the same agreement to be presented upon request to officials of the Department.

-- 4. Ambulance services certified for basic life support only will submit claims for ALS service when ALS service is rendered by the ALSFR, and reimburse the ALSFR according to the contract/agreement. - 5.
+- 1. Complete and submit to the Department the following form to effectuate affirmation of contract/agreement in place between ALSFR and transporting ambulance service to the Department. - 2.
+Retain copies of any such contracts/agreements to be presented upon request to Department officials. - 3.
+Ensure the ALSFR maintains a copy of the same agreement to be presented upon request of Department officials. - 4.
+Ambulance services certified for basic life support only will submit claims for ALS service when ALS service is rendered by the ALSFR, and reimburse the ALSFR according to the contract/agreement. - 5.
 Only ambulance services who have submitted affirmation of contract/agreement to the Department will be allowed to submit a claim for ALS rendered by an ALSFR. - 6.
 For auditing purposes, maintain complete records, including, but not limited to, claims, contracts/agreements and the amount paid to the ALSFR.